ibm-wm-transition/webmethods.io-connector-template/README.md

 ## Connector Template Repository

-  This repository can be used as a template for creating a Connector repository and building a Connector.
+  This repository can be used as a template for creating a Connector repository and building a Connector using Gradle.

   The repository consists of the following folders and files: